-Below, we present proof-of-principle calculations of systems in the calcium isotopic chain and benchmark them to state-of-the-art CC and Dyson-SCGF methods for closed-shells.
-The open-shell 44Ca and 74Ni nuclei are then taken as specific examples to illustrate the binding energy convergence with respect to the size of the harmonic oscillator basis used to expand the many-body problem.
-Observables of experimental interest including radii and pairing gaps, as well as adjacent isotopes' spectroscopy are discussed.
-Eventually, the effective neutron shell structure [13, 21, 22] is displayed.
+specific examples to illustrate the binding energy convergence with respect to the size of the harmonic oscillator basis used to expand the many-body problem.
+Observables of experimental interest including radii and pairing gaps, as well as spectroscopy of adjacent isotopes, are discussed.
+Eventually, the effective neutron shell structure [13,21,22] is displayed.